rbalhorn/streaming/README.md

 streaming tools for monitoring and troubleshooting live streams
 Note: these scripts should be placed behind a user/password protected website!

+## HLSjs-player

+An HLS.js player created from scratch with custom controls.

+TODO:
+- cleanup code
+- separate the components (css, js, etc.)  -> Left as single sheet for ease of distribution.

 ## Monitor.php